 The feelings Kristin experiences are relevant and significant to children and adults alike.
 Mineer demonstrates the competitive nature of children.
 Students will likely identify with Kristin’s feelings either at school or at home.
 Kristin resolves the internal conflict when she realizes that her work was indeed recognized on its own merit and that each person is valued for his or her differences.
 She realizes that she shares the reward of making grandma happy with her siblings.

-Praises Abound for Gingerbread from the Heart
+Praises Abound for Gingerbread from the Heart (5 out of 5)

 As Christmas is a time of good will, children will learn a valuable lesson about gift-giving through Gingerbread from the Heart.
 They will also learn the value of their own individuality and uniqueness.
 Even if a child has never baked gingerbread before, he or she will understand the meaning, the process, and the messy fun of making gingerbread house memories.
 A truly inspiring story for the old and young alike, I look forward to sharing this story for many, many years to come.